0x181A998/0x181A998/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ..EONMP.
+- 🔭 I’m currently working on EONMP
-- 🌱 I’m currently learning .java..
+- 🌱 I’m currently learning java
-- 👯 I’m looking to collaborate on .EONMP..
+- 👯 I’m looking to collaborate on EONMP
-- 🤔 I’m looking for help with ..c++.
+- 🤔 I’m looking for help with c++
-- 💬 Ask me about .im a furry..
+- 💬 Ask me about im a furry
-- 📫 How to reach me: ..vux on discord.
+- 📫 How to reach me: vux on discord
-- 😄 Pronouns: .she/them..
+- 😄 Pronouns: she/them
-- ⚡ Fun fact: .im trans..
+- ⚡ Fun fact: im trans